pjdelport/django-devserver/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 --werkzeug
-  Tells Django to use the Werkzeug interactive debugger, instead of it's own.
+  Tells Django to use the Werkzeug interactive debugger, instead of its own.

 --forked
   Use a forking (multi-process) web server instead of threaded.